-Gruesome horrors have piled up inside Baylor College of Medicine (BCM) laboratories, where the unqualified bumble through experimental procedures and where callousness and indifference to animal suffering reign.
+Gruesome horrors have piled up inside Baylor College of Medicine (BCM) laboratories, where unqualified staffers bumble through experimental procedures and where callousness and indifference to animal suffering reign.
+Mice were fatally scalded after their cage was sent through a high-temperature, mechanical cage washer while they were still inside it.
 Baby mice limped in pain after experimenters cut off their toes without providing pain medication.
+A mouse was severely burned while she was undergoing an experimental surgery and a tool used by the experimenters ignited a fire.
+Mice were left with gaping wounds after invasive surgeries and were denied adequate pain relief.
 Experimenters surgically manufactured conjoined twins sharing a single circulatory system by cutting open and stitching together pairs of mice.
-Blood was drained from an artery behind the eye of one mouse, and experimenters then removed the eye—all without anesthesia.

 Unchecked Agony at Baylor

-Federal reports show that BCM experimenters failed to give adequate pain relief to more than 500 animals on 18 separate occasions.
-The animals included the following:
+Federal reports show that BCM experimenters failed to give adequate pain relief to more than 570 animals on 22 separate occasions.
+The incidents include the following:

 - The toes of 20 baby mice were amputated, but the animals did not receive any pain medication.